 The ink had barely dried on Ludwig’s death certificate when his casket — the last thing he made — was carried to a family cemetery in woods close by and placed in an above-ground concrete crypt.

 It was a private ceremony.
 No media.

-The man had been diagnosed with throat cancer only months earlier.
+Only months earlier, the man had been diagnosed with throat cancer.

 A family friend wonders if Wiebo Ludwig wasn’t poisoned.
 Deliberately.
 He reveals that when Wiebo was arrested and detained by the RCMP in Grande Prairie in January 2010, the ‘terror suspect’ was asked to give a blood sample — supposedly for DNA purposes.
 A pin-prick at the end of a finger often does the trick.
 But not in the case of Mr. Ludwig.
 He was given a long needle by a Mountie who, according to Wiebo, was in great distress when he did it.
 If that’s true, why was the officer so nervous?

 Throat cancer??
 Given the poisonous fumes Wiebo had been breathing at Trickle Creek, one could make the point that’s hardly surprising.
 What is surprising is that everyone in the small community was breathing the same air … yet only outspoken Wiebo gets throat cancer.
 What are the odds of that happening?

 Was Wiebo’s death a payback for the fatal shooting of a teenage girl at Trickle Creek?
 Just something for the conspiracy theorists to mull over.